 Beyond the main hierarchy of number sets above, mathematics offers other well-defined number notions: numbers forming countable subsets of (algebraic, Euclidean), transfinite numbers (ordinal, cardinal), alternative number notions (surreal, hyperreal, p-Adic).

-The Search for Solutions to Polynomial Equations Spawned our Number Systems
+The Search for Solutions to Polynomial Equations Motivated our Number Systems

 Number theorists are concerned with solutions to equations involving polynomials, expressions of the form , where the coefficients are integers.